 4. Not optional: What do the vendor’s professional services look like?

 All event planners know that no matter how much you plan, there are some things you can’t predict.
 It’s no different for virtual events.
 However, while your event manager may be able to find that missing chair or track down a lost speaker at a live event, they are much less likely to be able to troubleshoot attendee login issues or video glitches.

 While professional services may seem like an optional feature or sell-up, we believe this is one of the crucial components of a smooth virtual event.
 Virtual event platform vendors not only draw on their knowledge of their own platform, but their experience running hundreds of events to identify the root of a problem and address it quickly.

 Make sure to ask virtual event platforms vendors what kind of tech support they offer before, during and after the event.
 (Note that this is different from production support, such as helping you create your presentation or prep your speakers.)
 Make sure you understand the scope of that support, and what the process will be to troubleshoot issues in a multi-vendor environment.

 The Iron Horse insight.

 The first wave of COVID-era virtual events have shown that not only can large conferences be successfully virtualized, but there are many benefits and opportunities when you do so.
 Virtual events cost less and can be pulled off in a shorter amount of time than their live counterparts.
 They are more accessible than live events, allowing more people to attend, many of whom may not be able to participate otherwise.
-At the same time, virtual events can be incredibly tiring and can’t totally replicate the human connection that is at the heart of in-person events.
-We don’t know how long restrictions on live events will last, or what physical events will look like when restrictions lift, but it is almost certain that virtual events (in addition to webinars) is a marketing tactic that is here to stay.
+At the same time, online events can be incredibly tiring and can’t totally replicate the human connection that is at the heart of in-person events.
+We don’t know how long restrictions on face to face events will last, or what physical events will look like when restrictions lift, but it is almost certain that virtual events (in addition to webinars) is a marketing tactic that is here to stay.